3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-Derive time-dependent solutions for all the calibration sources, applying the delay and bandpass tables and the time-dependent phase solution table.
+Now we can derive time-dependent solutions for all calibration sources, using the delay and bandpass tables along with the time-dependent phase solution table.

-At this point, 1331+305 has a realistic model set in the MS (Step 7).
-The other calibration sources have the default of a 1 Jy point source at the phase centre.
+At this point, 1331+305 has a realistic model set in the measurement set (Step 7).
+The other calibration sources default to a 1 Jy point source at the phase centre.
 If (and only if) you are repeating a failed attempt, reset any previous models for sources other than 1331+305.

 # In CASA: